 Instructions

-Serve & Garnish: Ladle the soup into bowls and top with crispy celery leaves, nigella seeds, and hemp seeds for extra texture and flavor.
+Ladle the hot soup into bowls and garnish with crispy celery leaves, nigella seeds, hemp seeds, or extra fresh herbs if desired.
+Serve immediately while warm and creamy.

 2. Tips for Perfect Celery Soup